More Than 70 Years of Partnership

 - Alsalam Aerospace Industries (AAI): A fully integrated aircraft modification, maintenance and repair center for commercial and military aircraft.

-- Advanced Electronics Company (AEC): An advanced-technology company with capabilities in electronic design, development, manufacturing, repair and modification.
+- Advanced Electronics Company (AEC): An advanced-technology company with capabilities in electronics design, development, manufacturing, repair and modification.

 - Aircraft Accessories and Components Company (AACC): A precision engineering facility equipped to service, overhaul and remanufacture aircraft accessories and components to international standards.